Java Tutorial: Basic Operators Examples

 Java Not Equal Operator "!="

-Java bot equal operator uses to compare that left operand is not equal to the right operand.
-It uses two characters or symbols "!=".
+Java's Not Equal Operator is used to compare whether the left operand is equal to the right operand.
+It uses two characters or symbols, "!=".

 int k = 20;